polkadot-developers/substrate-developer-hub.github.io/docs/overview/glossary.md

 ### Existential Deposit

 Within the SRML Balances module, this is the minimum balance an account may have.
 Accounts cannot be created with a balance less than some minimal amount, and if an account's balance ever drops below amount, then it is removed entirely from the system.

-[block:callout]
-{
-  "type": "warning",
-  "title": "Transferring Small Amounts",
-  "body": "As long as both the sender and receiver keep a balance of at least the existential deposit, transfers, including of very small amounts, will work intuitively.
-However, an attempt to transfer a small balance from one account to another can have slightly less-than-intuitive consequences when either the sender or receiver balances are very low.\nIf the amount transferred is less than the existential deposit and the destination account did not previously exist, then the transfer will \"succeed\" without actually creating and crediting the destination account; this appears to essentially just burn the transfer balance from the sender.
+> As long as both the sender and receiver keep a balance of at least the existential deposit, transfers, including of very small amounts, will work intuitively.
+However, an attempt to transfer a small balance from one account to another can have slightly less-than-intuitive consequences when either the sender or receiver balances are very low.
+>
+> If the amount transferred is less than the existential deposit and the destination account did not previously exist, then the transfer will "succeed" without actually creating and crediting the destination account; this appears to essentially just burn the transfer balance from the sender.
 If the transfer takes the sender to below the existential balance, then its account will be deleted.
-In this way, a transfer can even \"successfully\" result in the sender account being completely deleted, with the receiver account never being created.\nIt is up to middleware to ensure that end-users are made aware of and/or protected from these edge cases."
+In this way, a transfer can even "successfully" result in the sender account being completely deleted, with the receiver account never being created.
-}
-[/block]
----
+>
+> It is up to middleware to ensure that end-users are made aware of and/or protected from these edge cases.

 ### Finality
 A part of consensus dealing with making a progression be irreversible.
 If a block is finalised, then any real-world repercussions can be effected.
 The consensus algorithm must guarantee that finalised blocks never need reverting.